Early Dog-violet

 Frequently Asked Questions

-The easiest way is to look at the spur at the back of the flower.
-The Early Dog-violet has a dark purple spur that is usually solid, while the Common Dog-violet has a pale or even white spur that is often notched at the tip.
+Look at the 'spur' (the little tail at the back of the flower).
+The Early Dog-violet has a solid, dark purple spur that is usually darker than the petals.
+The Common Dog-violet has a pale, notched spur that is lighter than its petals.

 Record Early Dog-violet at your habitat